2022 North Indian Ocean cyclone season: Cyclonic Storm Sitrang

 Sitrang originated from an area of low pressure near the Bay of Bengal offshore the Andaman and Nicobar Islands on 17 October, although it was designated as having a "low" chance for development at first.
 Later, during its existence, the Indian Meteorological Department designated a "high" possibility of the system becoming a depression.
 Days later, warm waters and less wind shear contributed to favorable conditions for development, and the IMD classified the low pressure area as a depression, being called BOB 07, according to the third bulletin.
 The Joint Typhoon Warning Center issued a Tropical Cyclone Formation Alert (TCFA) on the system by 15:00 UTC of 22 October.
 Hours later, BOB 07 gained momentum and in the agency's fifth bulletin, it was reported that it had intensified into a deep depression.
 On 23 October, the cyclone gained more strength and reached the status of a cyclonic storm, being called Sitrang by the India Meteorological Department.
+(Note: The name Sitrang (Thai: ศรีตรัง, [siː˩˩˦ traŋ˧]) was contributed by Thailand and refers to the blue jacaranda (Jacaranda mimosifolia) in Thai.)
 By 09:00 UTC of 23 October, the JTWC designated the storm as Tropical Storm 05B.
 As it was predicted to make landfall over Bangladesh, there was a prediction that Sitrang would turn into a severe cyclonic storm, but dry air hindered its intensification.
 Upon making landfall near Patuakhali, Bangladesh, in the early hours of 24 October, the cyclone began to lose strength and was downgraded to a deep depression.
 The JTWC issued final warning on the system by 21:00 UTC of 24 October.
 Afterwards, Sitrang continued to weaken, and in its thirteenth and final bulletin, the IMD declared that the cyclone was downgraded to a low pressure area by 06:00 UTC of 25 October.
 It dissipated over Northeast India that evening.

 Sitrang was the first cyclone to hit Bangladesh since Cyclone Mora in 2017.
 During its passage, at least 24 people died and another 8 are missing.
 In Bangladesh, 700,000 people were evacuated from their homes because of heavy rains.
 Damage was also recorded in eastern India.
 At least 8 million customers lost power.
 About 20 fishermen were rescued in the Bay of Bengal by the Indian Coast Guard.